Rewrite the Stars

 "Rewrite the Stars" is a song performed by Zac Efron and Zendaya for the film The Greatest Showman (2017).
-It was released on November 17, 2017 by Atlantic Records as a promotional single from The Greatest Showman: Original Motion Picture Soundtrack.
+It was released on November 17, 2017, by Atlantic Records as a promotional single from the soundtrack.
 In Australia, "Rewrite the Stars" was released to radio on July 20, 2018.
-The song sees Efron's character, Phillip, serenading Zendaya's character, Anne, trying to convince her that they're meant to be together, despite their different races.
+The song sees Efron's character, Phillip Carlyle-a privileged white man and Barnum's protégé- serenading Zendaya's character, Anne Wheeler.
+Their passionate connection is fraught with societal obstacles, including racial prejudice and class distinctions.
+Philip tries to convince Anne that their love can overcome these barriers, challenging fate and destiny to create a future together.

+The song is expected to appear in the upcoming 2026 stage musical adaptation of the film.

 Composition

 According to sheet music published at Sheetmusicdirect.com, "Rewrite the Stars" is a moderately fast tempo of 125 beats per minute.
 Written in common time, the song is in the key of B♭ major.
 Throughout the track, Efron's vocal range spans from the low note of E♭3 to the high note of B♭4, and Zendaya's vocal range spans from the low note of E♭3 to the high note of E♭5.
 "Rewrite the Stars" had many melodic inspirations, most notably being "Unconditionally" by Katy Perry, produced by Dr. Luke, Max Martin, and Cirkut.